Fun With Amino Acids

 Day 1

 Our plan was to let the peels sit for several days, but after 24 hours it tasted delicious.
-Nice refreshing lemon flavor and a nice yellow color to boot.
+Nice refreshing lemon flavor and a nice light-yellow color to boot.

 But…since we had a plan, we pushed on for another 24 hours and let it sit.

-We’ve had an interesting time making it into cocktails; it’s like back room prohibition era swill.
+We’ve had an interesting time making it into cocktails.
+It tastes like why prohibition was started.
+Just this back-room, prohibition era, forgotten swill.
 It did leave the counters clean when I wiped it up after a spill; plus it smelled like pledge so everything smelled clean and free of dust.
 It did however taste pretty good in a Bloody Mary and yes, we will be doing this again, now that we know the proper timeline.

 Happy Summer